220296006/Amazon-Cloud-Pratictioner/Module 4 - Networking/Connectivity to AWS.md

 After a packet has entered a subnet, it must have its permissions evaluated for resources within the subnet, such as Amazon EC2 instances.

-The VPC component that checks packet permissions for an Amazon EC2 instance is a security group(opens in a new tab).\
+The VPC component that checks packet permissions for an Amazon EC2 instance is a security group.

 ## Security groups